Autism Votes is the Advocacy initiative of Autism Speaks. Our focus is two-fold:

 Judith holds a Bachelor of Business Administration in Accounting from Georgia College and State University and is a Certified Public Accountant.
 She and her husband Andy live in Dover, Massachusetts and are parents to two children, Amy and Jack.

-Mike brings over 10 years’ experience in autism advocacy and government relations.
+Mike brings over 10 years’ experience in autism advocacy and government relations to Autism Speaks.
 Since 2002, he has served as an appointed member of the Kansas Governor’s Commission on Autism.
-In 2006, Mike founded the Kansas Coalition for Autism Legislation (KCAL), which has grown to over 1,500 members.
-KCAL was the driving force behind legislation that created the Kansas Autism Task Force where Mike chaired the subcommittee on Insurance.
+In 2006, Mike founded the Kansas Coalition for Autism Legislation (KCAL) and grew its membership to over 1,500 advocates.
+KCAL was the driving force behind legislation that created the Kansas Autism Task Force (where Mike chaired the subcommittee on Insurance) and passage of HB 2160, which required coverage for Applied Behavior Analysis (ABA) for Kansas state employees.

 Mike holds a Bachelor of Science degree from Loyola University, Maryland and a Doctor of Veterinary Medicine degree from The Ohio State University, College of Veterinary Medicine.
-Mike is also a diplomate of the American College of Veterinary Internal Medicine.
-He has a child with autism.
+He also completed a veterinary internal medicine residency at Texas A&M University College of Veterinary Medicine and is a diplomate of the American College of Veterinary Internal Medicine.
+Mike is the father of two children including a teenager with autism.

 Charles Dulaney, Esq., Legal and Compliance Administrator